reyemb/AISExplorer/README.md

 ## Next Steps

-- Add filters to Area Function
-- Add Fallbacks if proxies has died
-- Add docstrings to functions
+- Add more potential proxy lists

 ## Changelog

+### 2021-12-10

+- Added Fallback if proxy has died
+- Added get data by url
+- Added Check if requests was filtered by cloudflare

 ### 2021-12-5